Investing

 If you need to access your funds in the short-term, Stockspot generally recommends placing your money in cash exchange traded funds (ETFs) like the Betashares Australian High Interest Cash ETF (ASX: AAA).

-Investing in a cash ETF offers the benefits of earning regular income, whilst withstanding the volatility of the sharemarket.
+Investing in a cash ETF offers the benefits of earning regular income while withstanding the volatility of the share market.

 What are the alternatives to a high interest savings account?

-Over 30 years, interest rates have gone up and down, but returns on cash alone have lagged behind bonds and shares by about 2% to 4% per year on average.
+Interest rates have gone up and down, but returns on cash alone have lagged behind bonds and shares by about 2% to 4% per year on average for the last 30 years.

 That might not sound like a lot, but $10,000 left in a savings account 30 years ago would be worth about $35,000 today compared to over $135,000 in Australian shares.

-If you want to grow your money in a real way, you’ll need to take some risk – and that means investing in assets like shares and bonds.
+If you want to grow your money in a meaningful way, you’ll need to take some risk – and that means investing in assets like shares and bonds.

 Yes, investing can be risky because the share market is volatile.
 Yet even with the market highs and lows over the past 30 years, the share market has still returned an average 9.1% per year in Australia and 10.3% per year in the US.